pichim/PM2_PES_Board_Example/docs/markdown/line_follower.md

 #### Sensor Bar Usage

-If you want to read out the angle of the line relative to the robot and only update it when the line is detected you need to define a persistent variable to store the angle.
+If you want to read out the angle of the line relative to the robot and only update the variable ``angle`` when the line is detected you need to define a persistent variable to store the angle.
 This variable should be updated in the main loop when the line is detected.
 The angle is calculated in the driver and can be accessed by the user.

 ```
 float angle = 0.0f;